dhellmann/pymotw/PyMOTW/time/index.rst

     :literal:
     :start-after: #end_pymotw_header

 In this example, the loop does very little work by going to sleep after each iteration.
-The time.time() value increases even while the app is asleep, but the time.clock() value does not.
+The :func:`time()` value increases even while the app is asleep, but the :func:`clock()` value does not.

 ::